Rector Community Museum

 The Rector Community Museum project was developed under the guidance of Joey Pruett and the Rector Woman’s Club.
 Together with the support of the City of Rector, the Rector Community Museum was opened to the public on Sept.
 6, 2006.
 It is a non-profit organization committed to expanding the public’s sense of community through an understanding of Rector’s history and its place in American society.

 To achieve this purpose, the museum collects and preserves artifacts and information that document the area’s heritage, and produces interpretive exhibits and educational programs.
 The Museum is dedicated to the belief that we can learn from the past to understand better the present and future.
-The Museum entrance is located on the back east side of the Rector Public Library.
+Originally the museum found a home in a small room at the back of the Rector Public Library, pictured here.
+The Museum entrance was located on the back east side of the Rector Public Library with this lovely painted doorway.

 Acting Director (Vice President) – Joey Pruett